tytydraco/yessleep/out/Broken_by_the_night.md

 This is a tale of party drugs.
 It’s also a life-and-death journey I could’ve never imagined in my wildest dreams.

-Some will see my story as a case study at the intersection of science, medicine, pharma, and policy.
+Some will see my story as a case study at the intersection of medicine, pharma, policy, and science.
 Others, a harrowing dive into extremes of the human mind.

 As the one who lived it, telling this here, now, for the first time, ten months later, is my confession — assembling the shards of a shattered life and broken heart into one surreal mosaic.

 Here goes…

 At my brother’s 50th birthday in Cabo, Mexico, along with other party guests, I was offered cocaine.
 By no means a user, I’m also not a novice.
-I’m a normal millennial who never looked for drugs, but not afraid to try something passed by friends.
+I’m a normal millennial who never looked for drugs, but also not afraid to try something passed by friends.

 For context, I’m a responsible, well-educated guy with a bunch of advanced degrees.
 I manage a small, thriving international company.
 This is not a brag, only to establish that until January I lived a drama-free life, successful by any metric.
 I’m also by nature an understated middle child, so making noise or having weird stuff happen is not my thing.
 Until that night, I’d coasted through life without anything big ever going wrong.